Heating up world food production

-Dr Materic’s venture Hot Lime Labs has developed a process that can recover clean CO2 from the burning of wood chips and then release it into the greenhouse.
+Materic’s venture, Hot Lime Labs, has developed a process that can recover clean CO2 from the burning of wood chips and then release it into the greenhouse.

-The Hot Lime process uses pellets made of limestone and other components.
-The heated pellets act like a sponge, soaking up CO2 from the burn-off gas.
-The process is then reversed and clean CO2 can be discharged simply by blowing air through the pellets.
+The Hot Lime Labs’ process uses pellets made of limestone and other components.
+The heated pellets act like a sponge, soaking up CO2 from the burn-off gas from the wood chips.
+The process is then reversed, and clean CO2 can be discharged simply by blowing air through the pellets.

 Feeding the world from Wellington

-Hot lime technology has huge implications for world production of fruit and vegetables, Dr Materic says.
+Hot Lime Lab’s technology has huge implications for the global production of fruit and vegetables, Materic says.
 It can be applied to most greenhouse crops, and the global market opportunity is estimated at $800m a year.

-To put it in perspective, New Zealand has 600 hectares of greenhouses while the Netherlands has 12,000 hectares, 0.3 per cent of its total land area.
+To put it in perspective, NZ has 600 hectares of greenhouses, while the Netherlands has 12,000 hectares – 0.3% of its total land area.

-Hot Lime Labs will remain based in Wellington and use the local market as a launch pad.
-“The idea is we’ll start in New Zealand and Australia, but we’ll quickly look to expand in Europe, which is the main market,” Dr Materic says.
+Hot Lime Labs will remain based in Wellington and use the local market as a launch pad, Materic says.
+“The idea is we’ll start in NZ and Australia, but we’ll quickly look to expand in Europe, which is the main market.”

-The venture was born out of technology Callaghan Innovation and its predecessor Industrial Research Ltd had been working on for some years, Group Manager Advanced Materials Conrad Lendrum says.
+The venture was born out of technology Callaghan Innovation and its predecessor, Industrial Research Ltd, had been working on for some years, says Group Manager Advanced Materials Conrad Lendrum.

-When Dr Materic gained funding from the KiwiNet Emerging Innovator Programme allowing him to take the plunge and set up the company, they came to an agreement over intellectual property rights.
-“Callaghan Innovation wasn’t seeking to generate a whole lot of revenue, it was about giving Hot Lime Labs the best chance of succeeding and for the benefit of New Zealand,” he says.
+When Materic gained funding from the KiwiNet Emerging Innovator Programme, allowing him to take the plunge and set up the company, he and Callaghan Innovation came to an agreement over intellectual property rights.
+“Callaghan Innovation wasn’t seeking to generate a whole lot of revenue; it was about giving Hot Lime Labs the best chance of succeeding and for the benefit of NZ,” he says.

 The R&D team supported Materic with time, and access to expertise and equipment.
 “Vlatko has given up his job at Callaghan Innovation to pursue this and has personally invested in the venture.
-He is very much leading it, but we have played a key role to this point,” he says.
+He’s very much leading it, but we’ve played a key role to this point,” Lendrum says.

-“Vlatko taking the risk meant our technology found a home,” Lendrum says.
+“Vlatko taking the risk meant our technology found a home,” he says.